compdyn/partmc/scenarios/7_freezing/0_README.md

 1. Run 1_run.sh.
 This is the shell scripts for running all simulations.
 2. Run 2_process.sh.
 This is the shell scripts for extract data from netcdf files.
 3. Run 3_draw.py.
 This creates the figure showing the frozen fraction time series in each simulation.
-(Reproduces the Figure 8 in Tang et al., 2025)
+   (Reproduces the Figure 3.6 in the reference mentioned above, the output png file is out/TSs.png)
 4. (Optional) Run 4_clean.sh.
 This deletes all files created by the processes above.

+Figure capture of out/TSs.png:
+Simulated frozen fraction from PartMC for four different INP species and mixing states. (a) isothermal conditions, while panel (b) constant-rate cooling process.
+The red lines represent the temperature profiles as a function of time.
+The green lines correspond to simulations with 100% illite, gray lines indicate 100% Fe2O3, light blue lines are for external mixtures, and dark blue lines represent internal mixtures.
+Solid lines represent the average frozen fraction from 20 repeated simulations for each scenario, and the shaded areas denote the range between the maximum and minimum values.